apache/flink/docs/content/docs/ops/state/state_backends.md

 Recovery time of incremental checkpoints may be longer or shorter compared to full checkpoints.
 If your network bandwidth is the bottleneck, it may take a bit longer to restore from an incremental checkpoint, because it implies fetching more data (more deltas).
 Restoring from an incremental checkpoint is faster, if the bottleneck is your CPU or IOPs, because restoring from an incremental checkpoint means not re-building the local RocksDB tables from Flink's canonical key/value snapshot format (used in savepoints and full checkpoints).

 While we encourage the use of incremental checkpoints for large state, you need to enable this feature manually:
-  - Setting a default in your `flink-conf.yaml`: `state.backend.incremental: true` will enable incremental checkpoints, unless the application overrides this setting in the code.
+  - Setting a default in your [Flink configuration file]({{< ref "docs/deployment/config#flink-configuration-file" >}}): `state.backend.incremental: true` will enable incremental checkpoints, unless the application overrides this setting in the code.
   - You can alternatively configure this directly in the code (overrides the config default): `EmbeddedRocksDBStateBackend backend = new EmbeddedRocksDBStateBackend(true);`

 Notice that once incremental checkpoont is enabled, the `Checkpointed Data Size` showed in web UI only represents the